fastify/fastify/docs/Reference/Server.md

 - the error and info logs written by the `defaultErrorHandler` on error management
-- the info log written by the `fourOhFour` handler when a not existent route is requested
+- the info log written by the `fourOhFour` handler when a non existent route is requested

 Other log messages emitted by Fastify will stay enabled, like deprecation warnings and messages